 First things first, I wanted to speak about the larger costs of this renovation.
-Because we have been renovating the ENTIRE house over the past 18 months, including a new back addition, not every cost of this project can be broken down by room.
-For example, we pay all of the trades at once - rewiring the house, all new plumbing, drywall, refinishing the floors and so on, therefore those costs are not included here.
-I hire the professionals to do all of the big ticket items and then I take it from there in order to save money.
-Plus, I'm usually just about out of money by the time I get around to the fun stuff like decorating.
+Because we have been renovating the entire house over the past 18 months, not every cost of this project can be broken down by room.
+For example, we pay all of the trades at once.
+This includes rewiring the house, all new plumbing, drywall, refinishing the floors and so on; therefore those costs are not included here.
+I hire the professionals to do all of the big ticket items and then I take it from there.
+This is usually done in order to save money.
+Plus, I’m usually just about out of money by the time I get around to the fun stuff like decorating.

-But the truth is while I love to get a few new items to freshen up a space it's the sentimental items I like to incorporate the most.
-I think your home should reflect your family's story so any time I can incorporate those, it makes the space a little more special to me.
-Plus I move quite often so I'm certainly not able to buy new furniture every time so I reuse a lot, toss what I don't love, and purchase a few new items from time to time.
-Okay, so now let's break down what I bought new, what pieces I already had, and yes, what I was able to find for free.
-Here we go....
+But the truth is while I love to get a few new items to freshen up a space, it’s the sentimental items I like to incorporate the most.
+I think your home should reflect your family’s story.
+So, any time I can incorporate those, it makes the space a little more special to me.
+Plus I move quite often so I’m certainly not able to buy new furniture every time.
+I reuse a lot, toss what I don’t love, and purchase a few new items from time to time.
+Okay, so now let’s break down everything.
+Here we go….

 New Purchases: